Connect with others who understand.

 • Worsening pain

-• Beginning to spread in multiple areas
+• Symptoms that spread to multiple areas of skin

 • More frequent flare-ups

-• Lesions returning soon after treatment
+• Lesions that return soon after treatment

-Treatments for HS Cysts
+Treating HS Cysts

 Medications